Stadium College Sports

-Stadium College Sports (formerly Fox College Sports) is a group of three American sports networks.
-Owned by Sinclair Broadcast Group and Entertainment Studios (under the joint venture Diamond Sports Group), the three channels air college and high school sporting events and programming.
-The channel is divided into three feeds—Atlantic, Central, and Pacific.
-Despite their names, the feeds no longer correspond to specific regions.
-Programming is drawn from the Bally Sports regional sports networks and Stadium.
+Stadium College Sports (formerly Fox College Sports) was a group of three American sports networks.
+Owned by Sinclair Broadcast Group and Allen Media Group (under the joint venture Diamond Sports Group), the three channels aired college and high school sporting events and programming.
+The channels were divided into three feeds—Atlantic, Central, and Pacific.
+Programming was drawn from the Bally Sports regional sports networks and Stadium.
+The channels were shut down on December 31, 2023.

 History

 The three networks were originally launched in June 2001 as Fox Sports Digital Networks as a complement to Fox Sports Net for digital cable subscribers, since they did not have access to out-of-market regional sports networks that were available on satellite.
+The networks were managed by FOX Sports executive, David Nathanson, from 2001 to 2005 and David Rone from 2005 to 2007.
 The majority of the programming presented on the networks originated from the various Fox Sports regional networks and affiliates.
 The networks focused on college sports, but also had out-of-market baseball games (which would be phased out after the first few years).
 In 2004, the networks were relaunched as Fox College Sports to emphasize their college sports programming.

-On June 18, 2021, more than a year after the networks sold to Sinclair after having been sold to Disney as part of the 21st Century Fox purchase, and the rebranding of the FSN networks as Bally Sports in late-March of that year, the channels were quietly rebranded as Stadium College Sports, taking their name from Sinclair and Silver Chalice's national sports channel Stadium.
-In August 2021, Verizon Fios became the first major provider to provide the networks in high-definition.
+On June 18, 2021, more than a year after the networks sold to Sinclair after having been sold to Disney as part of the 21st Century Fox purchase, and the rebranding of the FSN networks as Bally Sports in late March of that year, the channels were quietly rebranded as Stadium College Sports, taking their name from Sinclair and Silver Chalice's national sports channel Stadium.
+In August 2021, Verizon Fios became the first major provider to provide the networks in high definition.

-On December 31, 2021, YouTubeTV announced that the three channels would be removed from their Sports Plus tier on January 1, 2022.
+On December 31, 2021, YouTube TV announced that the three channels would be removed from their Sports Plus tier on January 1, 2022.
+Coverage of ACC sports was lost with the move of those rights to The CW.
+With Sinclair's sale of their stake in Stadium in full to Silver Chalice and the Stadium network being replaced over-the-air with The Nest, Stadium College Sports was quietly and ultimately wound down on December 31, 2023.